JuliaDynamics/CriticalTransitions.jl/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Tobias Grafke, Oliver Mehling, Calvin Nesbitt and Jeroen Wouters.
+We would like to thank Tobias Grafke, Oliver Mehling, Calvin Nesbitt and Jeroen Wouters for their input that helped develop CriticalTransitions.jl.

 # References